codosseum-org/templatespiler/README.md

 ```

 The `sep-by` combinator combines inputs separated by a separator, in this case `" "`.
+Its second argument **must** be a group combinator.
 The `list` combinator is a dynamic version of `array`, where the length is specified as the first input

 which we can turn into Python: